-Why is it necessary, you know, to-to have this kind of understanding of the situation where nothing happens here-nothing happens?
-It is almost, maybe impossible to, you know, think about.
-We don't know when this earth even, this earth started, actually, when the sun started or the various stars started.
-No one knows exactly when, but there must be -there are various scientists who knows various things, but that is not correct.
-No one knows correctly what-how this earth happens, how everything happens.
+Why is it necessary to have this kind of understanding of the situation where nothing happens here-nothing happens?
+It is almost, maybe impossible to think about.
+We don't know when even this earth started, actually, when the sun started or the various stars started.
+No one knows exactly when, but there are various scientists who knows various things, but that is not correct.
+No one knows correctly how this earth happens, how everything happens.
 But before it happens, things happen.

-But it is possible, you know, for us to think about the stage [?], even though we don't know exactly how, but there must be some way things happen, and if so, there must be some stage [?] where nothing happens.
+It is possible for us to think about the stage, even though we don't know exactly how, but there must be some way things happen, and if so, there must be some stage where nothing happens.

-We Oriental people, you know, start to think about things, one big, you know, one big thing before everything happens.
+We Oriental people start to think about things, one big thing before everything happens.
 It is, in other word, one.
-We, you know, our understanding is based on the idea of one-one which is, you know, something.
+Our understanding is based on the idea of one-one which is something.
 It is something.
-Our thinking mind start based on idea of some [?].
-And your, you know, thinking mind start with many-the relation of many experiences and many forms, and accumulation of those many things is some big being like universe.
+Our thinking mind starts based on idea of some emptiness.
+And your thinking mind start with many-the relation of many experiences and many forms, and accumulation of those many things is some big being like universe.

-But our [Buddhist] way of thinking is opposite.
+But our way of thinking is opposite.
 We start from nothing-nothingness or emptiness or one.
 One will be from which things happen.
 For you, everything is some concrete entity existing, but for us, everything is at least a part of one big being.
-The difference is [that] for us nothing is existent.
+The difference is that for us nothing is existent.
 It is just a part of big being.
 That is Buddhist understanding of things.
 Do you understand the difference?
-We infer various idea from one, and you-you accumulate various experiences and scientific fact, and, you know, [you] try to understand one big being-what is, you know, this universe?
-That is what you call it [?].
+We infer various ideas from one, and you-you accumulate various experiences and scientific fact, and, you try to understand one big being-what is this universe?
+That is what you call it.

-And-so Bodhidharma here-Bodhidharma's answer is pointing at that one being which is origin of various existence.
+So Bodhidharma here-Bodhidharma's answer is pointing at that one being which is origin of various existences.
 And this is also some big, great, great being.
 You cannot compare that great, great being to anything else.
-That great being include everything, and it is origin of everything.
-Everything start from that big being-comes out from the great being.
+That great being includes everything, and it is origin of everything.
+Everything starts from that big being-comes out from the great being.
 So nothing is greater than that.
 That is the Bodhidharma's answer.

-And actually, you know, how we have-we are able to have the approach to it-it doesn't make sense, you know, even though I talk about [it] this way, you know, it doesn't make any sense to you and to me too [laughs].
+And actually, how we are able to have the approach to it-it doesn't make sense, even though I talk about it this way, it doesn't make any sense to you and to me too [laughs].
 As long as we are interested in each existence which we can see-usually we stick to the things we see.
-So as long as our main interest is something you can see, you know, it doesn't make much sense, you know, to talk about something which you cannot understand or which you cannot see.
-If you stick-if I say how-how this universe started or how is it possible to make universe-even it is not universe-if I explain how human being can be buddha [laughs], then, an aggregate [?] up [of] many element, then you will be interested [in] what I'm talking about.
+So as long as our main interest is something you can see, it doesn't make much sense to talk about something which you cannot understand or which you cannot see.
+If I say how this universe started or how is it possible to make universe-even it is not universe-if I explain how human being can be buddha [laughs], an aggregate made up of many element, then you will be interested in what I'm talking about.

-But we talk about something which you cannot experience, or which you cannot think about, doesn't, you know, make much sense for us.
-But here we have [1-2 words] in our understanding about things.
-And that is why we practice zazen: to have direct approach to this reality duality which is beyond our thinking.
-And when you are-when you experience, or when you have approach to this great being, that is enlightenment.
-And-and then, actually, every existence makes sense, even though it is not constant.
-It is not, you know-everything do not have any constant form or color.
+When we talk about something which you cannot experience, or which you cannot think about, doesn't make much sense for us.
+But here we have [experience] in our understanding about things.
+And that is why we practice zazen: to have direct approach to this reality which is beyond our thinking.
+And when you experience, or when you have approach to this great being, that is enlightenment.
+And then, actually, every existence makes sense, even though it is not constant.
+Everything does not have any constant form or color.
 Itself it makes sense.